Get a Ride to Safety

 Step One is to decide you are ready to go.

 We serve those who have decided they cannot endure a life with an abuser any longer, and have no local shelter available.
-We also serve those taking refuge in a domestic violence shelter where transportation is needed.
 Once you have made the decision towards a life of freedom, act carefully and seek help from a civic professional like a counselor, a family violence advocate at the police department, or a hotline advocate.
 Then call us to request help.
 We will present you with travel options that fit your situation.
 Our transportation service is one-time one-way.
-This means no return trips and no relocations.
+This means no return trips and no further relocations.
 For peace of mind, destination information is purged after the trip.

 Step Two is to call our Help Line during normal weekday business hours: 972-885-7020